tylerharter/cs301-projects/spring19/p7/README.md

 ---
 #### Question 7

-Output the average of the networth of all the players in this roster.
+Output the average of the net worth of all the players in this roster.

 #### Question 8